albar965/littlenavmap-manual/src/en/GLOSSARY.rst

   Universal coordinated time.
 Also Zulu time.

 VRP
   Visual reporting point for VFR flights.
-An userpoint type.
+A userpoint type.

 Waypoint
   It is a navaid defined by coordinates.
 Synonym for intersection in this manual.